Pathet Lao

 The Pathet Lao (ປະເທດລາວ), officially the Lao People's Liberation Army, was a communist political movement and organization in Laos, formed in the 20th century.
 It ultimately gained control over the entire country of Laos in 1975, after the Laotian Civil War.
 The Pathet Lao were associated and dependent on Vietnamese communists and North Vietnam since their foundation, with the group being established after advice from Hanoi to create a Laotian counterpart of the Viet Minh or Viet Cong.
 During the civil war, it was effectively organised, equipped and led by the People's Army of Vietnam (PAVN).
 They fought against the anti-communist forces in the Vietnam War.
 Eventually, the term became the generic name for Laotian communists.

 Under orders from Mao Zedong, the People's Liberation Army provided 115,000 guns, 920,000 grenades and 170 million bullets, and trained more than 700 of its military officers.

-Organization

-The political wing of the Pathet Lao, called the "Lao Patriotic Front" (Neo Lao Hak Xat) served in multiple coalition governments, starting in 1956.
-Through the 1960s and 1970s the Pathet Lao battled the Royal Lao government during the Laotian Civil War, gaining control of the north and east of Laos.
-The Pathet Lao gained power throughout the country by 1975.
-In December, the US-backed government fell and the Lao People's Revolutionary Party formed a new government.